Student Success Center FAQs

 When can I get my books?

-The college bookstore will usually have books available 2-3 weeks before the quarter starts.
-However, if you wish to charge your books to your financial aid, you need to get your books beginning the Wednesday before the quarter begins.
+The college bookstore will usually have books available 2-3 weeks before the semester starts.
+However, if you wish to charge your books to your financial aid, you need to get your books beginning the Wednesday before the semester begins.
 Visit the Bookstore's website or check with the bookstore at 419-747-5401 for their hours.

 Where is Career Exploration and can they help me select a major?

 Career Development is located in the Student Success Center Yes, they can help you select a major or determine your career path.
 FYE (College Orientation) classes also involve research that will connect you to career resources.

 Where can I get job search, resume, or interviewing skills assistance?